-West Ham manager Manuel Pellegrini said his team “need to change” after a dispiriting 3-0 defeat at Burnley left them two places above the Premier League relegation zone.
-The Hammers are now without a win in six league games following a poor performance that included a bizarre own goal by goalkeeper Roberto.
+West Ham manager Manuel Pellegrini said we “need to change” after a dispiriting 3-0 defeat at Burnley left us two places above the Premier League relegation zone.
+We are now without a win in six league games following a poor performance that included a bizarre own goal by goalkeeper Roberto.

 “When you concede so many easy goals it does not help,” said Pellegrini.
 “I am concerned at the easy goals we are conceding.”

 The Clarets were leading 1-0 through Ashley Barnes’ close-range effort when a Chris Wood header was chalked off by the video assistant referee, with the New Zealand striker shown to be just offside.
 But Wood doubled Burnley’s lead just before half-time with a first-time shot, and the hosts were out of sight when Roberto turned the ball into his own net from an Ashley Westwood corner early in the second half.